containers/podman-desktop/website/blog/2023-11-30-sharing-podman-images-with-kubernetes-cluster.md

 Minikube published 8 ways of doing that at https://minikube.sigs.k8s.io/docs/handbook/pushing/

 There are pros and cons either way.
-Starting a registry requires publishing your image each time you want to build.
-Podman Desktop could automate the synchronization but there is still a duplication of layers.
+Using a third party registry implies that you need to publish the image after each build of the image before being able to use it in the kubernetes cluster.
+While Podman Desktop could automate the synchronization between the local registry (where you are doing `podman build`) and the third party registry, there remains a duplication of layers between the local and third party registry.
+And if you change the first layer, it can take a lot of time to send again all the data.

 Loading images requires to pack/unpack the files so it's not adequate for large images.